Lepton mass effects and angular observables in $\Lambda_b \to \Lambda (\to p \pi) \ell^+\ell^-$: The decay of

 \subsection{Full angular distribution}

 $K_{1ss}\cdots K_{4s}$ are the angular observables and they are functions of $q^2$ and $m_{\ell}$~\cite{Boer:2014kda, Gratrex:2015hna}.
-We cast this angular distribution in terms of orthogonal Legendre functions and provide a set of relations between the $K_{1ss}\cdots K_{4s}$ and the new angular observables $I_{1}\cdots I_{10}$.
-They are related in the following way,
+We cast this angular distribution in terms of orthogonal Legendre functions which is advantageous as the angular observables are uncorrelated to each other.
+We then provide a set of relations between the $K_{1ss}\cdots K_{4s}$ and the new uncorrelated angular observables $I_{1}\cdots I_{10}$ given below,

 The expressions for $I_{1}\cdots I_{10}$ are derived in terms of the transversality amplitudes in Sec.~\ref{sec:helicity amplitudes} and are presented in Table~\ref{Table:2}.

 In Eq.~\eqref{eq:angular-distribution} full angular analysis is presented from which the complete set of $q^2$ dependent observables are extracted.
 Once a good deal of statistics is available in future it is expected that full reconstruction of the angular observables is possible .
 For the sake of completeness here we also provide angular observables made of partially integrated distributions.
 Starting from full angular distribution (Eq.~\eqref{eq:angular-distribution}) the three uniangular distributions can be obtained: